 IDEA is a federal law that protects the rights of students with disabilities.
-In addition to standard school records, for children with disabilities education records could include evaluation and testing materials, medical and health information, Individualized Education Programs and related notices and consents, progress reports, materials related to disciplinary actions, and mediation agreements.
-Such information is gathered from a number of sources, including the student's parents and staff of the school of attendance.
-Also, with parental permission, information may be gathered from additional pertinent sources, such as doctors and other health care providers.
-This information is collected to assure the child is identified, evaluated, and provided a Free Appropriate Public Education in accordance with state and federal special education laws.
+In addition to standard school records for students with disabilities, education records could include evaluation and testing materials, medical and health information, Individualized Education Programs and related notices and consents, progress reports, materials related to disciplinary actions, and mediation agreements.
+Such information is gathered from a number of sources, including the student's parents/guardians and staff of the school of attendance.
+Also, with parent/guardian permission, information may be gathered from additional pertinent sources, such as doctors and other health care providers.
+This information is collected to assure the student is identified, evaluated, and provided a Free Appropriate Public Education in accordance with state and federal special education laws.

 Each agency participating under Part B of IDEA must assure that at all stages of gathering, storing, retaining and disclosing education records to third parties that it complies with the federal confidentiality laws.
-In addition, the destruction of any education records of a child with a disability must be in accordance with IDEA regulatory requirements.
-More information can be found in the Academies Standard School Policies Guide, linked here.
+In addition, the destruction of any education records of a student with a disability must be in accordance with IDEA regulatory requirements.
+For information on the IDEA Grievances Procedures can be found in the Academies Standard School Policies Guide, linked-here.